craigdanj/miniblog/README.md

 # miniblog
-The purpose of this project is to demo how common features required by web apps ca nbe implemented with GraphQL.
+The purpose of this project is to demo how common features required by web apps can be implemented with GraphQL.
 This includes:
 1. Querying data
 2. Mutating / modifying data.
 3. Paginating through data.